Commitment + Clinical Leadership = Better Outcomes

 There is currently no medicine or cure for celiac disease.
 The only treatment is to remove gluten from the diet.
 This allows the villi in the small intestine to heal and ensures that nutrients can be absorbed properly.

-Gluten can found in baked goods such as breads, pasta, and cereal.
+Gluten can be found in baked goods such as breads, pasta, and cereal.
 However, gluten can be found even in foods that people do not realize, such as dairy products or sauces.

 Because gluten is so common, it is critical to check packaging and labels to be sure whether or not the product contains gluten and can affect someone with celiac disease.